 More Information about Rosin Hardening:

 The patterns and crystallization effect at the surface appear because of the way the acid activators and Rosin/Petrolatum solidify together during manufacturing.
 There can be variations on the appearance of the crystals, which are caused by the levels of temperature used during manufacturing, as well as ambient temperature.
-The product is made under controlled temperature parameters, but there is a margin of deviation.
 In addition, Rosin is a natural-derived product that varies in color, and this can also affect the appearance of the crystals.
 The crystals do not negatively affect performance.

 - De-grease with an organic solvent